oduerr/hsk/README.md

 # HSK Flashcards (Offline HTML/JS)

+## Disclaimer

+This is a work in progress!
+Probably too much have been done with AI coding Agents.
+The Data Model is quite patchy, it works but before adding new features to the Data Model a thorough review is needed.

 Lightweight, offline flashcard app for Chinese HSK vocabulary.
 Front-first flow: you see English first; on Reveal you get Hanzi + Pinyin.
 No build tools or servers required.

 ## Quick start